MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Websites/vTrue/Edit-AzureRmWebAppBackupConfiguration.md

 ```

 ### -Slot
-Specifies the name of the WebApp slot.
+Specifies the name of the Web App slot.

 ```yaml
 Type: String